My introduction to techwear – Let’s Talk Clothes #41

 What I don't like about techwear

-The real problem with techwear : it is really not an environmentally friendly style, almost only made of synthetic fabrics.
-And I have never really seen a techwear brand focus its communication on environmental protection.
+The real problem with techwear : it 's really not an environmentally friendly style, almost entirely made of synthetic fabrics.
+And I've never really seen a techwear brand focus its communication on environmental protection.

-In terms of manufacturing locations, the high end is made in Europe , but as soon as it is entry level like at Nike , everything comes from Asia.
+In terms of manufacturing locations, the high-end is made in Europe , but as soon as it's entry-level like Nike , everything comes from Asia.
 I know that in Asia there are excellent quality workshops, but while the Uighur scandal is shaking the textile world, how can we have guarantees on working conditions?

-So it's still a slightly guilty pleasure to buy techwear, you have to do it with your soul and conscience.
+So it's still a bit of a guilty pleasure to buy techwear, you have to do it with all your heart and conscience.

 Benoît Wojtenka Benoît Wojtenka